-Collectors Circle: California Photography
+Collectors Circle for Photography

 Monterey Museum of Art is excited to announce Collectors Circle – a series of interactive experiences offered to an exclusive group of passionate art lovers that provides critical funds for our programs, exhibitions, and permanent collection.